sdinteractive/SomethingDigital_Modal/README.md

 - **Overlay Opacity** Opacity for overlay that shows up behind the modal
 - **Error Message** Message that will be displayed to the user if there is an error submitting the form
 - **Cookie Duration** Number of days for lifetime of cookie that will flag the fact that the user saw the modal
 - **Skip Cookie Check** Will skip the cookie check and show the modal on each page load.
-This is useful during development
+This is useful during development.
+Note: You can also skip the cookie check by putting `?forceModal=1` in the query string

 ## Other notes